Parallel scalable simulations of biological neural networks using TensorFlow: A beginner's guide: Brain simulations as computational graphs

+We can use the same principle to create a recursive function that calculates each step in Euler's method (see accompanying tutorial \cite{Rishika:2019} for the implementation).
+The computational graph in Fig \ref{fig:compGraph}c and d is a schematic showing the data flow in Euler's method.
+Here the function is called recursively to compute and accumulate the value of the state variable $[ ]^{T}$ at time $t_{i}$.
+TensorFlow includes a visualization tool, TensorBoard, that may be used to create a data flow graph.
+The graph visualized in Fig \ref{fig:compGraph}d was not generated using this tool but is a schematic that outlines the steps involved in computing the solution of (\ref{eq:ode}) using Euler's method.
+In addition to Euler's method, the tutorial (\cite{Rishika:2019}) implements the Runge-Kutta method of order 4 (abbreviated as RK4).
+While the error per iteration is $\mathcal{O}(\Delta t^5)$ in the RK4 method, it requires additional computations to calculate the value of the solution at each time step.

-TensorFlow has built-in functions that speed up Tensor computations using available multi-cores, and GPU/TPU setups.
-There are two major parts of the code where such a speed-up can be effected \begin{enumerate} \item \textbf{RK4 iterations} Our implementation of the integrator utilizes Tensors as inputs. \item \textbf{Functional Evaluations:} The form of the equations that describe the neuronal dynamics, are common across neurons.
-Only the parameters for differ across neurons.
-This can be used to `vectorize' the equations. \end{enumerate}
+Each iteration operates upon multiple tensors and computes a solution.
+TensorFlow has several built-in functions that speed up Tensor computations using available multi-core CPUs and GPU hardware.
+Two components of the code where a significant speed-up can be achieved are,

+\begin{enumerate} \item \textbf{Iterations of Numerical Integration:} TensorFlow can be set to implement numerical integration algorithms (Euler/RK4) as computational graphs that are compiled and run efficiently (see Day 1 of the accompanying tutorial \cite{Rishika:2019}). \item \textbf{Vectorized Functional Evaluations:} Converting loops into array operations is often termed `vectorization'.
+Array operations are computed by highly optimized functions and are, as a result, nearly an order of magnitude faster to evaluate.
+The form of the equations that describe the neural dynamics are similar across neurons even though the specific parameters may vary.
+A large number of such equations may thus be vectorized, eliminating lengthy for loops (see Day 3 of the accompanying tutorial \cite{Rishika:2019}).

-Say $\vec{X}=[V,m,n,h]$ is the state vector of a single neuron and its dynamics are defined using parameters $C_m,g_K,...E_L$ equations of the form:
+Say $\vec{X}=[V,m,n,h]$ is the state vector of a single neuron and its dynamics are defined using parameters $C_m,g_K,...E_L$.
+The equations governing the dynamics of the system is of the form: